On the topological dynamics of automorphism groups; a model-theoretic perspective: Preliminaries

 \subsection{Topological dynamics}

+In this paper, compact spaces are Hausdorff by definition.
 Let $G$ be a topological group.
-Recall that a left [right] {\em $G$-flow} is a pair $(G,X)$ where $X$ is a compact space on which $G$ acts on the left [resp. on the right] continuously.
+Recall that a left [right] {\em $G$-flow} is a pair $(G,X)$ where $X$ is a non-empty, compact space on which $G$ acts on the left [resp. on the right] continuously.
 A {\em $G$-ambit} is a flow $(G,X,x_0)$ with a distinguished point $x_0 \in X$ whose $G$-orbit is dense in $X$.
 It is well-known that for any topological group $G$ there exists a universal $G$-ambit, i.e. a $G$-ambit which maps homomorphically to any other $G$-ambit; a universal $G$-ambit is clearly unique up to isomorphism, so we can say {\em the universal $G$-ambit}.
 The existence of the universal $G$-ambit is also easy: up to isomorphism there are at most $\beth_3({|G|})$ $G$-ambits, so we can find a set $\mathcal{A}$ of $G$-ambits which consists of representatives of all the isomorphism classes; then the product of all $G$-ambits from $\mathcal{A}$, with the distinguished point being the net consisting of the distinguished points in the ambits from $\mathcal{A}$, is the universal $G$-ambit.
-This universal $G$-ambit can also be described as the Samuel compactification of $G$, and there is a well-known construction of this object in general topology.
+This universal $G$-ambit can also be described as the Samuel compactification of $G$, and there is a well-known construction of this object in general topology (e.g. see \cite[Section 2]{Us}).
 In the next subsection, we recall the model-theoretic presentation of the universal $G$-ambit which we will use in this paper.

 A {\em subflow} of a given flow $(G,X)$ is a flow of the form $(G,Y)$ for a closed, $G$-invariant subset $Y$ of $X$, where the action of $G$ on $Y$ is the restriction of the action of $G$ on $X$.
 A {\em minimal flow} is a flow which does not have proper subflows.
 A {\em universal minimal $G$-flow} is a minimal $G$-flow which maps homomorphically to any minimal $G$-flow.
 By Zorn's lemma, each flow has a minimal subflow.
 It is clear that that any minimal subflow of the universal $G$-ambit is a universal minimal $G$-flow.
-It turns out that a universal minimal $G$-flow is also unique up to isomorphism, which is less obvious.
+It turns out that a universal minimal $G$-flow is also unique up to isomorphism, which is less obvious (see \cite[Chapter 8, Theorem 1]{Au}).
 An important goal of topological dynamics is to understand the universal minimal $G$-flow for a given group $G$.